 This map includes public filling stations only.
 General information is available by clicking info sign on the upper left corner of the map.
 Station specific info boxes open by clicking station markers.
-Only pure biogas (CBG100) stations (CBG traffic sign) and blended biogas (CBGxx) stations (mixed-CMG traffic signs) are shown by default.
-Public fossil methane stations can be viewed by optional selection.
+Only pure biogas (CBG100) stations and blended biogas (CBGxx) stations are shown by default.
+CBG markers refer to stations, where only CBG100 is sold.
+CMG markers refer to stations where both CBG100 and CNG are sold.
+Public fossil methane stations, where biogas is not available, can be viewed by optional selection.
 Any combination of the data sets may be shown on the map simultaneously by clicking the info sign on the upper left corner of the map and then choosing data sets.

 This map is a part of the Finnish Biogas Plant Register.
 It also acts as a partial implementation of Article 7.7 of the Directive 2014/94/EU on the deployment of alternative fuels infrastructure.
 The article requires that locations of public filling stations of alternative fuels are made publicly available to all users, both domestic and foreign.
 This map maintains information of public renewable methane stations in Finland.
 It is not kept constantly up-to-date: service breaks are not included and changes may be implemented after delays.
 Verification of availability of services at individual stations from their operators belongs to the customer responsibilities.

 Finnish public biogas filling station infrastructure includes 37 pure biogas (CBG100) stations, i.e. they sell 100 % biogas.
 In addition, there is one blended biogas (CBGxx) station, i.e. sold gas is a blend of biogas and fossil methane ("xx" is minimum percentage share of renewable methane in the blend).